 Professional service involves the application of a faculty member's academic and professional skills and knowledge to the completion of tasks that benefit the University, the community, or the profession.
-Professional service includes service to the department, school, college, University, profession, and community.
+Professional service includes service to the department, school, college, university, profession and community.
 The service activity must be related to a person's status as a faculty member.
-For example, faculty members might draw on their professional expertise to engage in a wide array of scholarly service to the governance and professionally related service activities of the department, college, or University.
+For example, faculty members might draw on their professional expertise to engage in a wide array of scholarly service to the governance and professionally related service activities of the department, college, or university.
 Service is a vital part of faculty governance and to the operation of the University.
 Evidence of the quality and significance of institutional service can support promotion and tenure.
 Governance and professionally related service create an environment that supports scholarly excellence and the achievement of the University's mission.
 Administrative faculty are encouraged to engage in service activities such as faculty development, fundraising, fiscal management, personnel management, and public relations.
-Whatever the individual's relative emphasis in the performance areas, all faculty members are expected to devote at least 10% of their time to professional service activities that are essential to the life of the institution (see KSU Faculty Handbook Section 2.2).
-That is, the norm for workload effort expected in the area of service for the typical tenure-track/tenured teaching faculty is 10% (120 hours/year).
+Whatever the individual's relative emphasis in the performance areas, all faculty members are expected to devote at least 10% of their time to professional service activities, that are essential to the life of the institution (See KSU Faculty Handbook Section 2.2).